 I cannot afford my premiums.
 What can I do?

 California has a Low Cost Automobile Insurance Program for drivers who are income eligible.
+For more information, go to www.mylowcostauto.com.
+Or call 1-866-602-8861.

 Liability Coverage and California Law